 As you plan your trip there are two VERY important things to consider.

 1. The Chetco River flows through harsh and rugged country.
 Please take the remoteness and steep terrain seriously.

 2. You will be entering a very delicate ecosystem that is especially vulnerable since the Biscuit Fire raged through the Kalmiopsis Wilderness in 2002.
 Please respect the ecosystem and be sure you are not introducing an invasive species to the Kalmiopsis.

 “It’s not the destination, it’s the journey”

-If you're looking to run the Chetco, you'll find that getting to the river is the biggest challenge and part of the experience.
+If you’re looking to run the Chetco River, you’ll find that getting to the river is the biggest challenge and part of the experience.
 The 2002 Biscuit Fire has left burnt trees across trails, and more burnt trees will continue to fall across the access routes.

 You have 2 main options: